Synchronized Table Scans

 Synchronized BYNET Operations

-Several Teradata Database features act to minimize message flow within the database software.
+Several Vantage features act to minimize message flow within the SQL Engine.
 Primary among them are dynamic BYNET groups and global semaphores.

 A dynamic BYNET group is an ad hoc grouping of the AMPs working on a single step.
 Any number of dynamic BYNET groups can coexist simultaneously.
 Dynamic BYNET groups are established when the first step of an optimized request is about to be dispatched to the AMPs.